Lubinka2018/project-management-van-ruwe-data-naar-data-package-/lessons/Oefening: Hoe FAIR is dit publicatiepakket?.md

 - Include metadata that allow the discovery of interesting datasets
 # Accessible
 - Stored for long term with technical access and well
-- Defined legal conditionsOpen if possible
+- Defined legal conditions
-- Open as possible
+- Open if possible
 # Interoperable
 - Ready to be combined with other datasets
 - Reusable